blitterated/docker-dev-env/Docker Dev Environment.md

 ## Error while using `apk search` with Alpine.

-This was before switching to Arch and then Debian based images
+This was before switching to Arch and then Debian based images.
 ```
 bash-5.1# apk search ag
 WARNING: Ignoring https://dl-cdn.alpinelinux.org/alpine/v3.14/main: No such file or directory